quiltdata/quilt/docs/technical-reference.md

 You may provide your own VPC and subnets to a Quilt stack or have the Quilt stack create its own network.

-> If you provide the VPC you are free to reuse subnets across parameters.
-For example
+> If you provide the subnets you may choose to reuse subnets across parameters.
-> you can use the same subnets for "Private subnets (services)" as "Private intra
+> For example you can use the same subnets for Private and User subnet parameters.
-> subnets (no Internet)" at the cost of a weaker security posture.

 You may optionally provide your own VPC CIDR block if the default block of 10.0.0.0/16 conflicts with shared or